Conca de Barberà

-Conca de Barberà (/ca/) is a comarca (county) in the region of Camp de Tarragona, Catalonia, Spain.
+Conca de Barberà (/ca/, Spanish: Cuenca de Barberá) is a comarca (county) in the region of Camp de Tarragona, Catalonia, Spain.
 Its total area is 650.24 km2, and its capital is Montblanc.

 At its creation in 1936, it contained 23 municipalities, but in 1990, several of these were amalgamated; Rojals was combined with Montblanc, and Montbrió de la Marca was amalgamated with Sarral.
 Also in 1990, Vallfogona de Riucorb was moved from the Segarra comarca.
 This resulted in the current total of 22 municipalities.

+Heritage and tourism

+Conca de Barberà lies at the heart of the Cistercian Route, a cultural and tourist itinerary created in 1989 that connects the three great Catalan Cistercian monasteries.
+The county's main heritage attraction is the Royal Monastery of Santa Maria de Poblet, located in the municipality of Vimbodí i Poblet, declared a UNESCO World Heritage Site in 1991 and considered the largest inhabited Cistercian monastic complex in Europe.

+The county capital, Montblanc, preserves one of the best-conserved medieval walled towns in Catalonia, traditionally regarded as the setting of the legend of Saint George.
+Nearby is the Interpretation Centre for the Prehistoric Rock Art of the Prades Mountains, featuring fifteen rock art groups dated between 9000 and 2000 BC, inscribed on the UNESCO World Heritage List as part of the Rock Art Sites of the Mediterranean Basin on the Iberian Peninsula.

+The county is also home to a group of Modernista wineries, declared Cultural Assets of National Interest by the Generalitat de Catalunya, located in towns such as Barberà de la Conca, Rocafort de Queralt, Solivella, Blancafort, l'Espluga de Francolí, Montblanc and Sarral.
+Local wine production is protected under the Conca de Barberà Denomination of Origin.

 Geography

 The comarca of Conca de Barberà is divided into three geographical zones.
 The lowland sector consists of the physical Conca de Barberà region: the valleys of the Rivers Francolí and Anguera (Conca means a river valley, and Barberà is one of the principal villages in the valley).
 The capital of the comarca, Montblanc is at the southern end of this sector at the confluence of these two rivers.
 The northern edge of the Conca is marked by the Serra del Tallat escarpment, which separates it from the Baixa Segarra ("Lower Segarra") region, and the south-western zone of the comarca is formed by the Prades Mountains, part of the Catalan Pre-Coastal Range. which straddle the border between Conca de Barberà and the adjoining comarcas of Alt Camp, Baix Camp, Garrigues and Priorat.
 These rounded limestone outcrops are clad in forests of pine, oak and chestnut.
 The climate of the comarca is transitional between a Mediterranean climate and the continental inland climate.
 The rainfall averages 550 mm, mostly falling in spring and autumn.
 It can be foggy in winter and the temperature can rise to 38 °C in summer.
 The comarca has a rich and diverse flora and fauna.